node-gradle/gradle-node-plugin/docs/usage.md

 }
 ```

-## Running a NodeJS Script
+## Running a Node.js Script

 To use this plugin you have to define some tasks in your `build.gradle` file.
-If you have a NodeJS
+If you have a Node.js
 script in `src/scripts/my.js`, then you can execute this by defining the following Gradle task:

 ```gradle